tommypk17/time-plan/README.md

 </ul>

 # What I would improve
 I feel that more functionality could be added.
-This was a capstone project for my graduation, while I received a great grade - I always think things could be imporved.
+This was a capstone project for my graduation, while I received a great grade - I always think things could be improved.
 This project had plenty of scope creep and we only had about a month or so to complete the project, start to finish.
 I had to battle with nice-to-have's and need-to-have's.